oggnimodd/svelte-and-zombies/README.md

 - **Howler.js** For sound management
 - **Vite:** Used as the build tool and development server.

-## Disclaimer

-This project is a fan-made recreation of the original Plants vs. Zombies game.
-It is not affiliated with, endorsed by, or in any way officially connected with PopCap Games or Electronic Arts, the creators and owners of the Plants vs. Zombies franchise.
-This project is intended as a demonstration of Svelte 5 capabilities for educational and entertainment purposes.

 ## Getting Started

 To run the project locally: